Break the Bank (1985 game show): Prize Vault

-The champions received one bank card for winning the game and played a new Master Puzzle game for a chance to earn up to nine more.
-Six clues were available, three worth one card each, two worth two cards, and one worth three.
-The values were distributed by a shuffle that the couple stopped by pressing a button.
-One clue was revealed at a time, starting at top right and proceeding clockwise around the board, and the couple could offer one guess after each.
-A correct solution awarded the cards associated with all unrevealed clues.
+The stunt round was done away with in favor of the couple facing another puzzle.
+There were a total of six clues, which would be revealed one at a time in a clockwise manner.
+The clues were worth a total of nine bank cards, and their individual values (one, two, or three) were shuffled until the couple hit a plunger to stop them.
+The couple received one bank card for winning the game, plus the cards associated with any unrevealed clues when they solved the puzzle.

-The couple then entered the Prize Vault, selected one card at a time from a rack of 40, and inserted it into the vault cage's reader.
+Inside the Prize Vault were 40 bank cards, arranged on a rack.
 Thirty-eight of the cards awarded prizes or cash, one broke the bank, and one was a "Bankrupt" card that would immediately end the round and forfeit all Prize Vault winnings for that day.
 After finding any card that awarded cash or a prize, the couple could opt to stop playing for the day if they had not yet used all of their choices, with no cash/prizes offered by the host to do so as in the first format.
 In the case of returning champions, cards for already-won prizes were removed from the rack; however, the Bankrupt card was always in play.

 Couples remained on the show until they lost the main game, played the Prize Vault five times, or broke the bank.
 Under this format, a car was originally offered as one of the 38 bank card prizes; it was later moved into the jackpot awarded for breaking the bank.

 Under this format, the largest bank ever broken was worth $53,323.

 Winnings limit

 During the first few months, couples stayed on the show until they won $75,000 or until they were defeated, with anything over $75,000 donated to a charity of the couple's choice.
-After the switch to the "master puzzle" format, couples were retired after successfully breaking the bank.
+After the switch to the second bonus round format, couples were retired after successfully breaking the bank.

-Foreign versions
+International versions

 Despite its failure in America, the 1980s Break the Bank found success in France as La Porte Magique ("The Magic Door") from September 14, 1987 until November 12, 1988 on the now-defunct network La Cinq ("The Five").
 The series was hosted by Michel Robbe, and used a set similar to that of the American series with the original bonus round format for at least part of the run.
 The number of seconds earned per correct answer also used the 5-10-20-40-80-100 layout.
-Beginning on November 14, 1988, the series was renamed Ali Baba until its end in 1989.
+Beginning on November 14, 1988, the series was renamed Ali Baba until its end on December 31, 1988.

 In addition, a kids version of the series titled En route pour l'aventure ("On the road to adventure"), also hosted by Michel Robbe, aired from 1988 to 1991.